 The islands are broken into two distinct groups.
 The Southern Cook Islands, which include the most populous island, Rarotonga, and the Northern Cook Islands, which are mainly coral atolls.
 Actually, the largest population of Cook Islanders is not in Rarotonga, or anywhere in the islands themselves, but in New Zealand.
 In 2006 about 14,000 people lived on Rarotonga.
 In 2006, 58,000 in New Zealand self-identified as being of Cook Island descent.

-According to the history page of www.ck, “Cook Islanders are true Polynesians, the finest seafarers of the vast Pacific, voyagers on frail canoes who felt at home on the ocean and who travelled across its huge wastes in search of new lands and new beginnings.”
+According to the history page of www.ck, “Cook Islanders are true Polynesians, the finest seafarers of the vast Pacific, voyagers on frail canoes who felt at home on the ocean and who traveled across its huge wastes in search of new lands and new beginnings.”
 The first record of these “true Polynesians” appearing on the Cook Islands came from about the years 600 to 800 A.D. when settlers are believed to have migrated from other Polynesian islands such as Tahiti, Samoa and Tonga.

 Though each of the Cook Islands has its own unique shades of culture, a common strain running among them is a social organization based on chiefs, families (clan) and a lack of individuality as opposed to integration with the village or family group.
 The chiefdom primarily passed along the male bloodline, while land rights passed down the mother’s line.
 Among other duties such as leading the village in war, chiefs were responsible for the all-important sharing of food and giving of gifts; the greatest chiefs threw the best parties.
 Www.ck also suggests Cook Islands society has a Greek-style “heroic” strain, meaning that in the islands a man would acquire power by developing a reputation of having accomplished admirable deeds.